I had my resume and portfolio at place, and that helped me to get some job interviews, eventually.

 Conclusion#

-- I need a space where I can communicate those ideas, my website.
-It’s a shame I have no website at this point, but my excuse is I’ve been too busy for too long.
+It’s a shame I have no website at this point, and my excuse ‘I’ve been too busy for too long’ doesn’t stand well.

-- I need to set some expectations from the companies and teams I’m interviewing with.
 That’s a long-term project, but it’d definitely help me find the like-minded people, not the ones who have too little experience to understand my position.
-If I have to explain myself with too many words, it’s not something I’m looking for from the people I’d like to spend my best self with.
+If I have to explain myself with too many words, it’s not something I’m looking for from the people I’d like to spend my professional self with.